Additional Rebuild Projects for the 1970s Radio Studio

 Collins 310Z-2 FM Exciter

 The Collins exciter serves as the “transmitter” for the 1970s studio project.
 The 310Z-2 was another eBay purchase.
-It arrived in relatively good shape, however, there were some problems.
-First of all, the front panel was damaged and the decision was made to remake the entire panel, including the card cage cover.
+It arrived in relatively poor shape, with so many issues that I considered dropping the project altogether.
+However, I kept working on it—with very satisfactory results.
+The front panel was damaged and the decision was made to remake the entire panel, including the card cage cover.

 The output of the exciter is connected to a dummy load through an RF sampling device that provides input to the TFT FM monitor.
 Alternatively, the output can be connected to a 1/4-wave antenna mounted outside the workroom for on-air tests at very low power.
 The 310Z-2 can be adjusted down to about 2.5 W output.
 The maximum output of the exciter is about 22.5 W.